jschaf/pggen/README.md

     SELECT * FROM author WHERE first_name = pggen.arg('FirstName');
     ```

-2. Run pggen to generate Go code the provides type-safe methods for each query.
+2. Run pggen to generate Go code to create type-safe methods for each
+    query.

     ```bash
     pggen gen go \